FuzzySwippy/Scribble/ScribbleTODO.md

   - [X] Add animation undo/redo
   - [X] Add .scrbl animation support
   - [X] Add 'Black Is Transparent' property to the animation settings
+  - [X] Add .gif exporting
-  - [ ] Add .gif animation support
+  - [X] Add .gif importing
-  - [ ] Add animation support in the backend
+  - [X] Add animation support in the backend
 - [X] Fix crash with canvas rotation
 - [ ] Fix export not having a default extension selected
+- [ ] Fix Color selector not allowing keyboard input in the color value fields
+- [ ] Global "Replace Color" tool (replace all instances of a color with another)
 - [ ] Draw types (blend, overwrite)
 - [ ] Add credits to the about page